-I'll ask you to teach one 15-minute segment suitable to a freshman writing course (not a graduate seminar).
+I'll ask you to teach two 10-15 minute segments suitable to a freshman writing course (not a graduate seminar).
 Details to be announced.
-I will use "contract grading" for this portion of the seminar requirements: for an A, complete the assignment; for an F, don't.
+The first will be ungraded; the second counts 10% toward the course grade.

 OBSERVATIONS/REFLECTIONS